intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/dim.rst

 cherry-pick-next-fixes
 ----------------------
-Look for non-upstreamed fixes (commits tagged Cc: stable@vger.kernel.org or Cc: drm-intel-fixes@lists.freedesktop.org) in drm-intel-next-queued, and try to cherry-pick them to drm-intel-fixes or drm-intel-next-fixes.
+Look for non-upstreamed fixes (commits tagged Cc: stable@vger.kernel.org or Cc: drm-intel-fixes@lists.freedesktop.org) in drm-intel-next, and try to cherry-pick them to drm-intel-fixes or drm-intel-next-fixes.
 These commands use dim cherry-pick internally to make sure bugfixes for fixes are cherry-picked too.